Academic Personal Tutor programme

 Tutors are there to discuss your progress and provide ongoing support for you, in addition to the tuition on your course and modules.

-Tutors will discuss and agree with you at the first meeting how they can best support you through your studies according to your individual needs.
+Tutors will agree with you at the first meeting how they can best support you through your studies according to your individual needs.

 Meeting with your tutor

 A meeting with an Academic Personal Tutor is designed to be flexible, allowing you to discuss academic concerns and queries that you wish to cover.
-You will have normally agreed with your tutor the main themes of discussion that will be covered in the first meeting.
+Normally, you will agree the main themes of discussion for your first meeting.

-The tutor is there to encourage you to be able to reflect on your progress on your course and identify where they believe you need support – the tutor can then provide that support or direct you to other appropriate support within the University.
+Your tutor will encourage you to reflect on your progress on your course.
+They will identify where they think you need support and either provide that support or direct you to other support within the University.

 The key role of a tutor is to provide support for your academic development.